 This study was performed to find out the weed flora of tea plantations in Dergaon, Assam which have negatively affect the crop quality and yield.
 A total of 85 plant taxa were found as weeds in tea plantations.
 Out of the recorded taxa 67 are dicots and 18 are monocots.
 Total 15 different genera were recorded under monocots and 55 genera were recorded under dicots.
 The most commonly growing weeds in tea plantations in this area were Axonopus compressus, Cynodon dactylon, Ageratum conyzoides, Melastoma malabathricum.
 Therophytes (40%) are the dominant life form followed by hemicryptophytes (33%), chamaephytes (10%), phanerophytes (9%) and cryptophytes (8%).

-Keywords: Camellia sinensis, Tea, weed, lifeform, biological spectrum
+Keywords: Monocots, Weed, lifeform, Dicots

 INTRODUCTION

 Tea, Camellia sinensis (L.) O. Kuntze, belonging to family Theaceae is the most popular non-alcoholic beverage plant in the world.
-Tea is mostly cultivated as monocrop in India.
-But now-a days inter cropping is found in the tea plantations of Assam as well as in other tea growing regions of India.
+Tea is mostly cultivated as monocrop in Southern region and North Eastern states of India.
+But now-a day’s, inter cropping is found in the tea plantations of Assam as well as in other tea growing regions of India.

 Weeds are one of the main production constraints in all types of horticultural crops.
 Weeds are the plant out of place in agricultural field or any other vegetation.
 Uncontrolled weed growth in tea cultivation can cause a loss of production to the extent of 10-50% (Rajkhowa et. al; 2005; Deka & Barua, 2015).
 Weeds are counted as one of most important critical factors limiting optimum productivity in tea plantations.
 Uncontrolled weed growth can cause a loss of productivity to the extent of 50-70% in tea (Deka & Barua, 2015).
 From tea productivity point of view the period between April to September is very critical because of high rainfall and high temperature which provides a very favourable condition for weed growth.
 The weeds not only affect the tea plant by competing with them for necessary requirements but also act as alternative host for various pathogen and pests.
 Weeds are adaptable to adverse climatic conditions and therefore if we not controlled these weeds in time then they can outgrow crop plants in very short time.